-2 (b) Except as otherwise provided in subsection (h), with court approval after notice and a 3 hearing, a receiver may adopt or reject an executory contract of the owner relating to 4 receivership property.
-If the receiver does not request court approval to adopt or reject a contract 5 within [90] days after the receiver's appointment or such longer time as the court orders, the 6 receiver is deemed to reject the contract.
-The court may condition the receiver's adoption and continued performance of the contract on terms appropriate under the circumstances.
+- (a) In this section, "timeshare interest" means an interest granting its holder the right to use and occupy an accommodation, facility, or recreational site, whether improved or not, for a specific period less than a full year during any given year, and having a duration of more than three years. - (b) Except as otherwise provided in subsection (h), with court approval after notice and a hearing, a receiver may adopt or reject an executory contract of the owner relating to receivership property.
+The court may condition the receiver's adoption and continued performance of the contract on terms appropriate under the circumstances. - (c) A receiver's performance of an executory contract before court approval under subsection (b) of its adoption or rejection is not an adoption of the contract and does not preclude the receiver from seeking approval to reject the contract. - (d) A provision in an executory contract which effects or permits a forfeiture, modification, or termination of the contract on account of the appointment of a receiver or the financial condition of the owner does not affect a receiver's power under subsection (b) to adopt the contract.

-- (c) A receiver's performance of an executory contract before court approval under subsection (b) of its adoption or rejection is not an adoption of the contract and does not preclude the receiver from seeking approval to reject the contract. - (d) A provision in an executory contract which effects or permits a forfeiture, modification, or termination of the contract because of the appointment of a receiver or the financial condition of the owner does not affect a receiver's power under subsection (b) to adopt the contract. - (e) A receiver's right to possess or use receivership property pursuant to an executory contract terminates on rejection of the contract.
+- (e) A receiver's right to possess or use receivership property pursuant to an executory contract terminates on rejection of the contract.
 Rejection is a breach of the contract effective immediately before the appointment of the receiver.
-A claim for damages for rejection of the contract must be filed by the later of: - (1) the time set for filing a claim in the receivership; or - 20 (2) [30] days after the court approves the rejection. - (f) If an owner had the right to assign an executory contract relating to receivership property under the contract and law of this state other than this [act] at the time a receiver was appointed, the receiver may assign the contract with court approval after notice and a hearing.
+A claim for damages for rejection of the contract must be filed by the later of: - (1) the time set for filing a claim in the receivership; or - 6 (2) [30] days after the court approves the rejection.

-1 (g) If a receiver rejects an executory contract for the sale of receivership property that is 2 real property of which the purchaser is in possession or a real property timeshare interest, the 3 purchaser may: 4 (1) treat the rejection as a termination of the contract, in which case the purchaser 5 has a lien on the property for the recovery of any part of the purchase price the purchaser paid; or 6 (2) retain the purchaser's right to possession under the contract, in which case the 7 purchaser shall continue to perform all obligations arising under the contract and may offset any 8 damages caused by nonperformance of an obligation of the owner after the date of the rejection, 9 but the purchaser has no right or claim against other receivership property or the receiver on 10 account of the damages.
-11 (h) A receiver may reject an unexpired lease to a tenant only if: 12 (1) the lease violated a provision of a mortgage or assignment of rents, or a loan 13 document related to the mortgage or assignment, of which the tenant had actual or constructive 14 notice at the time the lease was executed; or 15 (2) the lease was made or amended while the owner was in default under a 16 mortgage or assignment of rents and the lease was not commercially reasonable when it was 17 executed.
-18 (i) A receiver may not reject an unexpired lease to a tenant if the tenant is not in default 19 and the tenant: 20 (1) has an enforceable agreement with a mortgagee that the mortgagee will not 21 disturb the tenant's occupancy as long as the tenant performs its obligations under the lease; or
+- (f) If an owner had the right to assign an executory contract relating to receivership property under the contract and law of this state other than this [act] at the time a receiver was appointed, the receiver may assign the contract with court approval after notice and a hearing. - (g) If a receiver rejects an executory contract for the sale of receivership property that is real property of which the purchaser is in possession or a real property timeshare interest, the purchaser may: - (1) treat the rejection as a termination of the contract, in which case the purchaser has a lien on the property for the recovery of any part of the purchase price the purchaser paid; or - (2) retain the purchaser's right to possession under the contract, in which case the purchaser shall continue to perform all obligations arising under the contract and may offset any damages caused by nonperformance of an obligation of the owner after the date of the rejection, but the purchaser has no right or claim against other receivership property or the receiver on account of the damages. - (h) A receiver may reject an unexpired lease to a tenant only if: - (1) the lease violated a provision of a mortgage or assignment of rents, or a loan document related to the mortgage or assignment, of which the tenant had actual or constructive notice at the time the lease was executed; or